psatyanIITBBS/P4-CarND/README.md

 # P4-CarND
-## Writeup Template

-### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+### This document has been prepared as per the template provided for the writeup.
+It considers th erubric points and all the material is arranged accordingly.
 ---
 **Advanced Lane Finding Project**

 The goals / steps of this project are the following: